Busch Stadium Guide – Where to Park, Eat, and Get Cheap Tickets

 The Cardinals offer some pretty aggressive discounts on tickets, which is great news for fans on a budget.
 I think if you are truly in search of good value tickets at Busch Stadium, the key is flexibility.
 For instance; Sundays shape up to be a great time to go to a Cardinals game.

-Another cool thing the Cardinals currently offer is a KMOX first pitch ticket.
-Every game day, they release 550 random tickets (player returns, unused) for about $12 each.
+One incredibly cool thing the Cardinals currently offer is a KMOX first pitch ticket.
+Every game day, they release 550 random tickets (player returns, unused) for just $11.20 (for sponsor KMOX 1120 AM radio).
 They go for sale at 9 AM on gameday at gate 3, near Clark.
 Then, about 15 minutes before the game, you show up at gate 5 with your ID and voucher, and they give you your 2 tickets.
-So people aren't profiting from this, they make you walk right in, so be ready for that.
-Another very cool idea and a way to get cheap Cardinals tickets.

 Most people don't really plan ahead, and they end up paying top dollar for everything - which is stupid if you ask me.
 In fact I give the Cardinals a Ballpark Savvy Blue Ribbon for their ticket promotions.
 You might expect this from a crappy team, but the Cardinals are perennial winners and they give plenty of chances for everyone to make it out to some games.
 Click here for the current list of promotions.